YusufAlghoneimy/YusufAlghoneimy/README.md

-### Hi there! 👋

-I am a **second-year Automation & Control Engineering student** at the German International University (GIU).
+I am a **Second-year Automation & Control Engineering student** at the German International University (GIU).
-My primary interest lies in **control systems engineering**, analyzing the dynamics of new systems, and designing appropriate control strategies for them.
+My primary interest lies in **Control Systems Engineering**, analyzing the dynamics of new systems, and designing appropriate control strategies for them.
 Alongside this, I have a long-standing interest in **PCB design** and regularly develop boards in **KiCad** as part of my coursework and personal projects.

 ---